 - Clark County Business License - Las Vegas drivers only

-You will receive a free 22-point vehicle inspection at a Lyft Hub Welcome session.
+You can receive a 22-point vehicle inspection at 2 partnered locations in Las Vegas and 1 partnered location in Reno.
 The Nevada Vehicle inspection form expires annually and must be updated via the Dashboard when it expires.